SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 <img src="http://SendurLanter.github.io/files/dissemination.gif"  width="300" height="225" align=center>

 In the figure, the black line means the message exchange between users and the green/red nodes represent the users have/haven't seen a certain video.
-[Click to see details](https://sendurlanter.github.io/portfolio/portfolio-1/) <br/><br/><br/><br/>
+All the data are collected in real-world trace [Click to see details](https://sendurlanter.github.io/portfolio/portfolio-1/) <br/><br/><br/><br/>

 FPGA High Level Synthesis: A Survey and Implementation on Operation Scheduling Algorithms
 ------